Hiryus/csrf-php-guard/readme.md

 To verify a token, the library:
 * reads the cookie and checks its signature,
 * ensure that the form name and token correspond to the given values
-* if needed, it also check for token timeout by using a rather simple equation: is cookie.time + timespawn < time() ? :)
+* if needed, it also check for token timeout by using a rather simple equation: is cookie.time + timespawn < time() ?

 NB: actually, the cookie may contain several structures (token + form name + time) encoded in JSON to allow several tokens to coexist at the same time.

+## Why ?

+When I looked for a CSRF protection library (for an internal project), I didn't find any which was both:
+* Robust (I still find it astonishing how many flaws I found just by looking the code of several implementations...),
+* Simple and user friendly.

+That's why I decided to code this little helper library on my free time.

+However, the project was never finished (business needs diappeared) and I never took the time to add proper tests and packages... *sad story* :(.